SonyCSLParis/web-services/README.md

        * For the Merriam-Webster Dictionary: https://dictionaryapi.com/register/index

        * For the Mediastack API: https://mediastack.com/quickstart for the Mediastack API.
+For using all the functionalities of this API, the free basic plan is not enough.
+Please make sure you are using the Standard Plan or higher.

        * For the MealDB API:  https://www.themealdb.com/api.php for the MealDB API.